0x62797465/ctf-writeups/re/8813585e38adb5b72097eddb5bbf631945ab9f050a4f40ae4cf595f844a52bde/README.md

 # Background
 UMDCTF challenge, very hard in theory, only 9 people solved in the end.
 But... there was a  :cheese:
 ## Triage
 (Rank_strings broke as of python3.12 being brought to arch).
-It's coded in C, no packer, requires you to connect to a server and enter your solution in order to get the flag.
+It's coded in C, no packer, seems to read a bunch of floats in order to help you get the flag, requires you to connect to a server and enter your solution in order to get the flag.
 ## RANDOM BULLSHIT GO!
 When you interact with the program, it keeps taking in input via stdin, so, I thought, what if I press CTRL-D?
 Well, this: \
 ![image](https://github.com/Boberttt/notes/assets/104478197/65fc5368-9b66-4f0c-9452-3993c3bca9d0)